metacpan/metacpan-cpan-extracted/distros/A/App-Greple-subst/README.md

     greple -f DICT ...

+## Overlapped pattern

+When the matched string is same or shorter than previously matched string by another pattern, it is simply ignored (**--no-warn-include** by default).
+So, if you have to declare conflicted patterns, put the longer pattern in front.

+If the matched string overlaps with previously matched string, it is warned (**--warn-overlap** by default) and ignored.

+# OPTIONS

 - **--check**=_ng_|_ok_|_any_|_outstand_|_all_|_none_

     Option **--check** takes argument from _ng_, _ok_, _any_,
     _outstand_, _all_ and _none_.

-    With default value _outstand_, command will show information about correct and incorrect words only when incorrect word was found.
+    With default value _outstand_, command will show information about correct and incorrect words only when incorrect word was found in the same file.

     With value _ng_, command will show information only about incorrect word.
 If you want to get data for correct word, use _ok_ or _any_.

-    Value _all_ and _none_ makes sense only when used with **--stat** option.
+    Value _all_ and _none_ make sense only when used with **--stat** option, and display information about never matched pattern.

 - **--select**=_N_